 "When you can catch like Hegan, you don't have to hit." - Bill Dickey

 Hegan made his big league debut with the Cleveland Indians in 1941.
-Rollie Hemsley was the Indians first-string catcher that season.
+Rollie Hemsley was the Indians' first-string catcher that season.
 Hegan hit .319 in 16 games, by far the highest batting average of his major league career.
-After appearing in 68 more games in 1942, he went into the Coast Guard for the rest of the war.
+After appearing in 68 more games in 1942, he went into the Coast Guard for the rest of World War II.

 Coming back in 1946, he was the first string catcher for the Indians from then till 1956.
 Not only a fast catcher who quickly reached bunts and pop-ups, he also was seen as a wizard for calling pitches.
 Opposing catcher Joe Tipton said: "Hitters who strike out against the Indians cuss Hegan."

 His best year as a hitter was in 1948, when he hit .248 (one of his better averages), and added 6 triples and 14 home runs.
 The Indians won the 1948 World Series that year, with Hegan batting eighth in the order.
-He hit a home run in the fifth game of the Series off Nels Potter of the Boston Braves.
+He hit a home run in Game 5 of the Series off Nels Potter of the Boston Braves.

-He was the catcher on the great 1954 Cleveland Indians team that won 111 games.
-The Indians pitching staff had a 2.78 ERA, while the league as a whole had a 3.72.
+He was the catcher on the great 1954 Indians team that won 111 games.
+The Indians' pitching staff had a 2.78 ERA, while the league as a whole had a 3.72 ERA.